Overview: The desolate poems carved by the earth

 Best Time & Tips

-- Optimal Seasons: spring (Apr-Jun) for blooms and mild weather; autumn (Sep-Nov) for crisp air and cultural Festivals.
+- Optimal Seasons: Spring (Apr-Jun) for blooms and mild weather; autumn (Sep-Nov) for crisp air and cultural Festivals.
 Avoid summer monsoons and winter frosts.

 - Photography: Dawn for misty vistas; dusk for golden-hour lighting on strata.
 Overcast days enhance color saturation.